Agents should routinely verify the licensure of the

 Read more > >

-I was very proud to announce this week that the Florida Department of Financial Services helped recover more than $253 million for Floridians during 2013.
-The recoveries were made possible by investigative and consumer-driven efforts led by our divisions of Agent & Agency Services and Consumer Services, along with the Bureau of Unclaimed Property.
+These returns were made possible by investigative and consumer-driven efforts led by our Divisions of Agent & Agency Services and Consumer Services, along with the Bureau of Unclaimed Property.

 For more information on these programs and how the Florida Department of Financial Services can help you claim what is rightfully yours, please visit www.MyFloridaCFO.com.